delete/thanksforallthefish/README.md

 Every request pass throw `index.php` file, and instantiated the Router class calling the right controller and the right method(page controller) to render the view.

-To set a route, a global variable as an array must be define on `config/globals.php` file, following: `routeName => controllerName`.
+To set a route, a global variable as an array must be define on `settings.php` file, following: `routeName => controllerName`.

 Example: